 Policy priority: Core Funding

 Nonprofits, like businesses and government, have basic core operating costs such as insurance, rent, and computers that they must cover in order to function.
-When nonprofits are reliant on project-based funding and cannot access core funding to cover these essential costs, it negatively impacts the quality of services they can offer their community, the employment conditions of nonprofit workers, and the long-term sustainability of their organizations.
+When nonprofits are reliant on inefficient and inadequate project-based funding and cannot access core funding to cover these essential costs, it negatively impacts the quality of services they can offer their community, the employment conditions of nonprofit workers, and the long-term sustainability of their organizations.

 -